Indian Blessing: Background

-Indian Blessing was bred by and raced for Patti and Hal Earnhardt, who also raced both her sire, Indian Charlie, and dam, Shameful.
+Indian Blessing was bred by and raced for Patti and Hal Earnhardt, who also raced her sire, Indian Charlie, and dam, Shameful.
 Indian Charlie won the 1998 Santa Anita Derby and then finished third in the Kentucky Derby, his final start.
-Shameful was purchased on behalf of the Earnhardts for $50,000 and went on to win several races including the Pine Tree Lane Stakes.
+Shameful was purchased on behalf of the Earnhardts for $50,000 and won several races, including the Pine Tree Lane Stakes.

 Racing career

 2007: two-year-old season

-Trained by Bob Baffert, Indian Blessing went undefeated in three starts at age two in front running fashion.
-She won her first start on August 30 in a sprint race at Saratoga Race Course, running very close to the track record.
+Trained by Bob Baffert, Indian Blessing went undefeated in three starts at age two in front-running fashion.
+She won her first start on August 30 in a sprint race at Saratoga Race Course.
 She then won the one-mile Grade I Frizette Stakes at Belmont Park on October 6 by 4 1/2 lengths.
 In her final race of 2007, she won the Grade I Breeders' Cup Juvenile Fillies by 3½ lengths on a sloppy track at Monmouth Park Racetrack in Oceanport, New Jersey.
 Her 2007 performances earned Indian Blessing the Eclipse Award as American Champion Two-Year-Old Filly.